Put on a Show

 How to Apply

-Applications for the 2020 Greater Manchester Fringe are open NOW.
+Applications for the 2021 Greater Manchester Fringe open on the 1st March.

 We advise ALL companies taking part to have a contingency plan in place for live streaming their event so that we don't have to cancel any performances.